Revealed Preferences of One-Sided Matching: Graphs

 Every digraph can be uniquely partitioned (in vertices) into SCCs.
 An algorithm by \citet{Tarjan} finds a partition in linear time, $O\left(|V|+|E|\right)$.
 Figure \ref{fig:scc-ex} illustrates a partition into SCCs.

 I introduce a graph construction here that is important for the main result.
 Construct $\mathcal{G}^{big}=(\mathcal{A},E)$ as follows: each individual is a vertex.
-Draw arcs from $i_{k}$ to \emph{all} vertices $i'_{k'}$ that are endowed with $\mu(i_{k})$.
-That is, let $(i_{k},i'_{k'})\in E$ if $\mu(i_{k})=\mu^{E}(i'_{k'})$.
-Let $\mathcal{G}^{small}$ be a digraph representation of $\mu$; an algorithm to construct this is in the appendix.
-From here, I will refer to a vertex alternatively as an agent or his endowed house, where context makes it clear. \begin{example*} Consider the (rationalizable) problem described below.
+Draw arcs from $ik$ to \emph{all} vertices $i'k'$ that are endowed with $\mu(ik)$.
+That is, let $(ik,i'k')\in E$ if $\mu(ik)=\mu^{E}(i'k')$.
+Let $\mathcal{G}^{small}$ be a digraph representation of $\mu$: draw one arc from $ik$ to a vertex $i'k'$ endowed with $\mu(ik)$, such that every vertex has $d^{+}(ik)=d^{-}(ik)=1$.
+An algorithm to construct this is in the appendix.
+From here, I will refer to a vertex alternatively as an agent or his endowed house, where context makes it clear. \begin{example} Consider the (rationalizable) problem described below.

 That is, $\mu^{E}(1b)=\mu^{E}(2a)$, and other endowments are unique.
-The $\mathcal{G}^{big}$ and an example $\mathcal{G}^{small}$ are given below in Figure \ref{fig:Example}.
+The $\mathcal{G}^{big}$ and an example $\mathcal{G}^{small}$ are given below in Figure \ref{fig:ExampleNTU-fig}.

-\end{example*}
+\end{example}